elastification/php-client/README.md

 - [x] index template
 - [x] warmers (create, delete, get)
 - [x] CountRequest / only term is possible here
-- [ ] logger by constructor or event listener or decorator. (decorator seems to look good)
 - [x] index optimize
 - [x] index flush
 - [x] AliasesRequest
 - [x] Get Aliases (global and index based, multi index)
-- [ ] Integration tests for RequestManager
-- [ ] Think about an array of clients or a decision manager for get the right client (maybe voter pattern?)
 - [x] Move GetMappingRequest/Response into index
 - [x] CreateMappingRequest
 - [x] DeleteMappingRequest